cn-kali-team/notion-rss/README.md

   --notion-token    the notion api token
   --source-id       the source database id --archive-id      the archive database id
-  --file            read the feed from the file
+  -f, --file        add feed from url or file
   -c, --config      read the config from the file --proxy           proxy to use for requests
                     (ex:[http(s)|socks5(h)]://host:port)
   --timeout         set request timeout.
-  --update          update self
   --deleted         deleted old archive
   --thread          number of concurrent threads.
   --webhook         send results to webhook server